 Neptune Beach Oregon Rockhounding Beach Rock Collection

 Neptune Beach Rockhounding

-Neptune Beach is part of a productive rockhounding coastline extending from Yachats to Carl G. Washburne Memorial State Park.
+Neptune Beach is part of a productive rockhounding coastline that extends from Yachats to Carl G. Washburne Memorial State Park.

-Within this area, you can uncover agates, including carnelian and sagenitic varieties, jasper, petrified wood, shells, sea glass, and various other intriguing pieces.
-For the best findings, explore the area around Cummins Creek's mouth and the gravel bars, especially during low tides after storms.
+Within this area, you can uncover agates (including carnelian and sagenitic varieties), jasper, petrified wood, shells, sea glass, and other interesting materials.
+The most productive areas are around the mouth of Cummins Creek and along gravel bars, especially during low tide after winter storms.

-The optimal rockhounding season is between November and April when winter storms and king tides expose hidden treasures by removing top layers of gravel and sand.
+The best rockhounding season is typically from November through April, when storms and king tides help expose new material by removing surface layers of sand and gravel.

-Note: You need a permit to collect vertebrate fossils.
+🔵 A permit is required to collect vertebrate fossils.

+Neptune Beach Oregon Rockhounding Beach Rock Collection